stolksdorf/tpk/README.md

 # tpk
-Create your own custom character sheets for D&amp;D using special HTML
+Create your own custom character sheets for D&D using special HTML